therealanby/LearningUnity/FPS Tutorial/README.md

 - when you click on a GO, the Inspector pops up
 - the Inspector contains all the properties of the object that gives it funtionality
 - you can create GO or drag GO from the Project window into the scene
+- you must bake an object to make it walkable??

 ## Windows
 - Scene window - game world editor